 Gir is a biodiversity hotspot with a rich variety of flora and fauna.
 The park is home to over 2,000 species of plants, including teak, bamboo, and various medicinal herbs.
 Besides lions, Gir also houses leopards, sambar deer, chital, nilgai, wild boars, birds and reptiles.

-The financial assistance for the protection of Asiatic Lions has also increased in the last few years, from Rs 91.03 cr in 2021-22 to Rs.
-129.16 cr in 2022-23 and Rs 155.53 cr in 2023-24.
+The financial assistance for the protection of Asiatic Lions has also increased in the last few years, from Rs 91.03 cr in 2021-22 to Rs 129.16 cr in 2022-23 and Rs 155.53 cr in 2023-24.
+In March 2025, the government approved over Rs 2,900 crore for Project Lion, focusing on the conservation of Asiatic lions and the creation of a National Referral Centre for Wildlife (NRC-W) in Gujarat.

-The document proposes securing and restoring lions’ habitats to manage their growing population, scaling up livelihood generation and participation of local communities, becoming a global hub of knowledge on big cat disease diagnostics and treatment and creating inclusive biodiversity conservation through the Project Lion Initiative.
+The Project Lion document titled ‘Lion @ 2047: Vision for Amrutkal,’ prepared by the Wildlife Institute of India, proposes securing and restoring lions’ habitats to manage their growing population, scaling up livelihood generation and participation of local communities.

-In the document it was noted to find a relocation site for the Asiatic lions within Gujarat and outside the state, considering that the species is vulnerable to extinction threats from epidemics because of low genetic diversity.
+In the document, it was noted to find a relocation site for the Asiatic lions within Gujarat and outside the state, considering that the species is vulnerable to extinction threats from epidemics because of low genetic diversity.

 In 2023, a lion was relocated to Barda Wildlife Sanctuary, near Porbandar, about 100 km away from their present home at Gir National Park.
 However, experts believe the rising Lion population in India calls for an urgent development of more habitats.